Feds decline to charge FBI agent who killed kidnap victim

 - Washington's unofficial freeway: Highway 9 in Lake Stevens strains under a suburban boom

+Acevedo declined to say how the agent’s claims were inconsistent with what police found.

+Authorities have not identified the agent and an FBI spokeswoman in Houston on Wednesday again declined to provide his name, only saying that he remains employed by the agency.

-Authorities have said 47-year-old Ulises Valladares was kidnapped in an attempt to extort money from his brother.
+Authorities have said Valladares was kidnapped from his home in Conroe, north of Houston, as part of an attempt to extort money from his brother.
+The FBI tracked two male suspects to a motel, and those men led agents to a house in Houston where another suspect, a woman, was located with Valladares.

-They say the agent used a rifle to break a window at the home where Valladares was being held.
-A startled Valladares grabbed the weapon, prompting the agent to fire.
+An FBI SWAT team began entering the house early on Jan.
+25, 2018, with some agents entering through the front of the home and two agents breaking through a back window.
+The tool one agent used to break the window fell into the unlit home, while the second agent — who shot Valladares — used his assault rifle to continue breaking the glass, Acevedo said shortly after the shooting.

+Valladares’ wrists were bound as he sat on a couch just below the window.
+He grabbed the barrel of the agent’s rifle.
+The agent, fearing the weapon could be used against other agents entering the home, fired twice, according to the agent’s statement to investigators.
+Valladares was shot and died at a hospital.